ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 1. **`.py`** files are Python source files that contain the code written in the Python language.
 These files can be executed by the Python interpreter, and they can be imported as modules in other Python programs.

 2. **`.pyi`** files are Python interface files that contain type hints for Python programs.
-These files are used to provide type information for static type checkers, such as mypy, and they are not intended to be executed by the Python interpreter.
+These files are used to provide type information for static type checkers, such as `mypy`, and they are not intended to be executed by the Python interpreter.

 3. **`.pyd`** files (also known as Python dynamic libraries) are compiled binary files that contain compiled code written in C, C++, or other languages that can be imported and used by Python programs.
 These files are typically used to extend the functionality of Python by providing access to compiled code that is not written in Python.